DataWithAnupamG/DataWithAnupamG/README.md

 ---

-### 👨‍💻 About Me
+👨‍💻 About Me

-- 🎓 B.Tech in Computer Science and Data Science Engineering (2024)
-- 💼 Interned at **Parardhi Technologies** (Telecom Network Performance Analysis)
-- 📊 Passionate about **Data Visualization**, **Machine Learning**, and **SQL Optimization**
-- 🔭 Currently building: Real-time Batch Quality Dashboard in Power BI
-- 🌱 Learning: Advanced SQL Indexing and Backup Strategies
-- ⚡ Fun fact: I love solving problems that impact real-world systems!
+🚀 Turning data into stories and insights — one dashboard at a time 🧠 Always curious about how things work, especially in tech and analytics 📊 Obsessed with clean visuals, smart queries, and meaningful KPIs 🤖 Fan of all things Python, SQL, Power BI, and a bit of machine learning magic 🧩 I love building tools that help people make better decisions 🧘 When I’m not debugging, I’m probably sketching ideas or reading about AI

 ---